Taking Legal Action after Burn Injuries

 - The defendant breached that duty of care;

-- The breach caused injury; and
+- The breach caused the injury; and

 - The victims suffered substantial damages.

-Damages in Burn Injury Cases
+What are Damages in Burn Injury Cases

 In most personal injury cases in Texas, only compensatory damages are usually sought.
 Compensatory damages include both economic damages like lost wages and medical expenses and non-economic damages like emotional pain and suffering.
 Punitive damages are possible, but only when the plaintiff can prove malice or gross negligence on the defendant’s part.